arvind-yadav-vit/vendor-risk-supply-chain-diagnostics/README.md

 | `src/train_model.py` | ML modeling, train/test methodology, evaluation metrics, benchmarking against a baseline |
 | `dashboard/app.py` | Stakeholder communication, dashboard design, translating data into decisions |

-## 8. Honest Limitations (know these — an interviewer respects this more than pretending it's perfect)
+## 8. Limitations & Assumptions

 - All data is synthetic.
-It's realistically *structured* and *time-anchored*, but it doesn't reflect any real company's actual vendors.
+It's realistically structured and time-anchored, but it doesn't reflect any real company's actual vendors.

 - The financial "credit health score" is a proxy, not real credit bureau data.

 - The rule-based weights (25/20/15/15/15/10) are a reasonable, defensible starting point but would need validation against real business outcomes (e.g., "does a high score actually predict cost-of-poor-quality?") in a production setting.

-- ROC-AUC of ~0.72 means the model is useful for **prioritization** (who to review first), not a guarantee — it should support human judgment, not replace it.
+- ROC-AUC of ~0.72 means the model is useful for prioritization (who to review first), not a guarantee — it should support human judgment, not replace it.

-- The discrete `disruption_events.csv` log (named incidents like strikes or cyber events) is generated as an independent per-vendor random process and does **not** itself show strong count-level clustering around the macro shock windows — only its severity distribution is nudged.
-The macro-shock realism actually lives in the delivery delay, cost variance, and financial-health signals, which were verified (in the EDA notebook) to genuinely dip/spike in the expected windows.
-Worth knowing precisely if asked.
+- The discrete `disruption_events.csv` log (named incidents like strikes or cyber events) is generated as an independent per-vendor random process and does not itself show strong count-level clustering around the macro shock windows — only its severity distribution is nudged.
+The macro-shock realism is reflected in the delivery delay, cost variance, and financial-health signals, which were verified in the EDA notebook to dip/spike in the expected windows.

-- `.pkl` model files are pinned to the exact scikit-learn/pandas/numpy versions in `requirements.txt` because scikit-learn does not guarantee pickle compatibility across versions — a real, easy-to-miss operational detail when shipping trained models.
+- `.pkl` model files are pinned to the exact scikit-learn/pandas/numpy versions in `requirements.txt` because scikit-learn does not guarantee pickle compatibility across versions — an important operational detail when shipping trained models.
+### Developed by Arvind Yadav

+Connect with me for Data Analyst or related roles.